0LEG0/next-yate/README.md

 ## Features

 - Simple to use.
-- Channels are supported. _(Now creation of IVR or dialplan is as easy as a piece of cake)_.
+- Channel half-stuff abstraction. _(Now creation of IVR or dialplan is as easy as a piece of cake)_.
 - Auto-restore connections and message handlers on network collisions.
 - Cache of all requests in offline mode.
 - Auto-acknowledge of the incoming messages by acknowledge_timeout. _(This can be critical under high load, as it prevents Yate from crashing)_.